fahisayub/octilus-register/README.md

 ## Introduction

-The main objective of this project is to implement a beautifull registration form with form validation and also need to create and update data in server.
+The main objective of this project is to implement a beautiful registration form with form validation and also need to create and update data in server.

 ### Deploy link : <https://octilus-reg.vercel.app/>